dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 - **$m$** is the mass of the proof mass
 - **$\dfrac{\partial^2 u}{\partial t^2}$** is the acceleration of the proof mass

-The transverse displacement and its derivative would be equal to zero at the fixed end.
-However, the transverse displacement would satisfy the load applied by the weight of the proof mass at the free end.
+The transverse displacement and its derivative are equal to zero at the fixed end.
+However, the transverse displacement is equal to the load applied by the weight of the proof mass at the free end.

 ### Principle of Energy Minimization
 The primary driving force for FEM related to physical phenomenon is the principle of minimization of energy.
 When BCs are applied to the PDE of structure, the structure can tehcnically result in many configurations.
 However, the configuration where the total energy of the structure is at its minimum is typically the chosen configuration [https://www.simscale.com/blog/what-is-finite-element-method/].
 Regarding the above example of the Euler-Bernoulli Beam PDE for a clamped cantilever beam with a proof mass at the free end, assume the structure has inital conditions such that the beam is not bent.
 Now, considering the BCs mentioned above (clamped at one end, and proof mass at the other end), the example's FEM should result in a solution which demonstrates that the beam will transversley vibrate due to the acceleration of the proof mass (e.g. due to gravity) and eventually come to a rest.
 This is because coming to a rest achieves the minimum total energy of the beam.

+### Piezoelectric Effect
+The piezoelectric effect is the ability for a piezoelectric material to generate electric charge density in response to a mechanical struss, such  as pressure, vibration, or force [file:///Users/danielcanales/Desktop/Conference_4_ICME2019_BUETBangladesh.pdf].
+For example, the electric chrage density generated by a piezoelectric cantilever beam is described by the following piezoelectric constitutive equation:

+$$
+D_3=d_{31} T_1+\varepsilon_{33}^T E_3
+$$

 ## Finite Element Method Overview in FEA Workflow
 From a mathmatical point of view, the below five steps overview how the FEM is working in FEA workflow: